 - YTD Earnings: Amount of total earnings for the year to date, from the first of the calendar year up to and including the pay stub’s pay period

-- YTD Deductions: Amount of total deductions from the first of the calendar year up to and including the pay stub’s pay period
+- YTD Deductions: Amount of your total deductions from the first of the calendar year up to and including the pay stub’s pay period

 - YTD Net Pay: Amount of total net pay earnings from the first of the calendar year up to and including the pay stub’s pay period